ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 ### 1.1.2.
 Brokerage accounts

 There is a reciprocity in what European tax residents are allowed to do in terms of stock trading in the US, and vice versa.
 With most brokers, you will not be allowed to trade if you are a “US person”, meaning if your tax residency is in the US.
 This does not automatically mean that you need to sell all your positions; there is often an option where you can keep your account and your investments, but you are simply not allowed to buy anymore.
-The best thing is to reach out to your financial institutio  and ask them about it.
+The best thing is to reach out to your financial institution and ask them about it.
 This is true upon moving from the US to Europe too by the way: if your tax residency is in Europe, you are not allowed to invest with most US brokers.
 So if you intend to do that while you are there, just keep that in mind.

 ## 1.2.
 Registration